damienmckenna/metatag/README.md

   revisioning of meta tag values added for individual entities.

-* A large volume of meta tags available, covering commonly used tags, Open Graph tags, Twitter Cards tags, Dublin Core tags, Google+ tags, App Links tags, site verification tags and more; all but the basic meta tags are kept in separate submodules.
+* A large volume of meta tags available, covering commonly used tags, Open Graph tags, Twitter Cards tags, Dublin Core tags, App Links tags, site verification tags and more; all but the basic meta tags are kept in separate submodules.

 * Configuration can be added for individual paths using the Metatag Custom Routes submodule.